ieBoytsov/my_project/README.md

 This project is intended to implement some of environment perception tasks that are often used in Autonomous Vehicles pipelines.

-Project consists of 3 parts:
+Project consists of the following tasks:
 * Detecting objects with neural network
 * Estimating image depth from corresponding pairs of stereo images
 * Computing distances to closest obstacles using image depths and bounding boxes
+* Estimating vehicle trajectory from subsequent images

+Some of the tasks are independent while others use output of another tasks.

 Experiments are based on famous road traffic Kitti 2D object detection dataset that consists of 7481 training images and 7518 test images: